TheOdinProject/curriculum/web_development_101/git_basics/introduction_to_git.md

 For now, let's learn what Git is and why it's so powerful!

 ## Learning Outcomes:
-By the end of this lesson you should be able to do the following:
+By the end of this lesson, you should be able to do the following:

  - Explain what Git and GitHub are and the differences between the two.
  - Describe the differences between Git and a text editor in terms of what they save and their record keeping.